 In Altinn, you will find a correctable version of the Shareholder’s tax report (RF-1088K).
 In this report, you can alter the input value for shares purchased during the income year, as well as the consideration received for shares realised during the income year.
 After a couple of days, you will be able to access a new recalculated Shareholder’s tax report in Altinn (RF-1088R).
 In the recalculated report, you will find the new calculated gains/losses, i.e. the amount you should transfer to the tax return.

-If you wish to make any changes or additions linked to dividends, you should make the changes directly under item 3.1.5 of the tax return.
+If you wish to make any changes or additions linked to dividends, you should make the changes directly in your tax return.
 You cannot make any changes in the Shareholder's tax report.

 The tax value is the tax-related value of the shares you own at the end of the year.
-Tax values of shares are pre-completed in the tax return under three separate items:
+Tax values of shares are pre-completed in your tax return.

 If you wish to make any changes or additions linked to tax values, you make the changes directly in the tax return.
 You do not need to make any changes in the statement of shares and equity certificates.